openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   show this help message and exit

 ``--public-key``
-  Show only bare public key
+  Show only bare public key (name only)

 .. _openstack_limits_show: